PhilDL/ts-ghost/apps/ghost-blog-buster/README.md

 - ⚙️ Display or export to JSON your **Tags**, **Tiers**, **Authors**, **Members** (Admin API only)
 - 📶 Connect / Disconnect from the Blog

+## Compatible Ghost versions.
+This tool was developped and tested mostly for Ghost versions 5.x.
+- Ghost 5^

 ## Built With

 - [TypeScript](https://github.com/microsoft/TypeScript)